gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 ## Advanced Usage
 All parameters should be tuned in setupvariables.py for optimal results.
 To use your own data, you will need a txt file at least the size of a book, and some variables might need to get changed.
 Read setupvariables.py for more info.</br>

+### Preprocessing
+Preprocessing of data makes the text clean and workable.</br>
 pre_process takes a text directory and a directory to to save processed text.

-### Preprocessing
-Preprocessing of data makes the text clean and workable.
 ```python
 import rnngen